Xianqing98/Xianqing98/README.md

 ## About me.

 - 🎓 I am currently pursuing my PhD in Neuroscience at the **University of Iowa**.
-I received my MSc degree in Psychology from the University of Edinburgh where she gained research experience in neurophysiology.
-My research interests focus on understanding the **brain networks involved in emotion and language cognition** and how they are altered in **mood and communication disorders**, with the ultimate goal of identifying more effective and individualized neurotherapeutic targets to facilitate the **development of treatments** for these disorders.
+My research focus on understanding the **brain networks involved in emotion and language cognition** and how they are altered in **mood and communication disorders**, with the ultimate goal of identifying more effective and individualized neurotherapeutic targets to facilitate the **development of treatments** for these disorders.
 Aiming at these goals, I'm investigating the causal links between cortical and deep brain regions using **intracranial electroencephalography (iEEG)** and **transcranial magnetic stimulation (TMS)**.
 &emsp;<br/>
 &emsp;<br/>